 Treating Halitosis can be slightly hit or miss and sometimes cures don't seem to be effective at first.
 Some treatments remedy the bad breath almost instantly but are temporary, others take longer to make a difference but do so in the long term.

 In conclusion, we have been Dentist Chatting online about Halitosis / Bad Breath Blogging online.
-Bad breath can have a variety of causes.
+We discussed in this Local Bad Breath Blog Online, how can avoid this oral problem.
+Bad breath can be the result of a variety of causes.
 One of the predominant causes of bad breath is poor daily oral hygiene and not going to the dental office for a prophy / dental cleaning for many years.
 That is, there are people who go for many years or decades, without going to the dentist.
-Many of these people have calcified plaque build-up in their mouth.
+Many of these people have calcified plaque build-up in their mouths.
 This calcified plaque which is called calculus build-up - can lead to a variety of gum diseases.

 The most severe form of gum disease is periodontitis - which not only causes bad breath but can also make the teeth loose & mobile.
 There are many ways of treating bad breath.
 We are networking with dental bloggers to write more Bad Breath Blogs and Local Dentistry Blogs for us at DentalChat.

 Many people are looking to get more dental information online and read informative dental blogs.
 Read the best dentist blogs about various dental care subjects online.
 For instance, those interested in bad breath blogs - may also be interested in our local gingivitis gum disease blog.
 Those that have dental questions or a dental question can use our Free Dentist Consult Online - DentalChat post page.
 Also, local dentists and dental practices can add our best dental chatbot and add teledentistry to their dental website.
 Want to know more about, local dentists chat bot, local teledental office, and add the best dental chatbot read here.

 Dental Patient Post Blogging, Online Dentistry Questions: